-When my coffee was ready I headed for the back porch with my cup.
+When the coffee was ready, I grabbed a cup and headed for the back porch.
 I was excited to drink in all the Fall color beauty, but I couldn’t see anything.
 A bank of fog covered everything.
 I expected the fog to lift at any moment so I had my devotions on the porch; it didn’t lift.

 (Maybe you would rather listen to my thoughts?….)